|

 - Returns

-- -1: There is no DB element named
+- -1: For global removals: there is no DB element named

 name